TransBioInfoLab/AD-ATN-biomarkers-and-DNAm/README.md

 ### 4. Integrative methylation-to-gene expression analysis

+To prioritize significant DNAm with downstream functional effects, we correlated DNA methylation levels of the significant DMRs or CpGs with the expression levels of genes found in their vicinity, using matched DNAm and gene expression samples generated from 263 independent subjects (84 AD cases and 179 CN) in the ADNI cohort.
-To evaluate the DNA methylation effect on the gene expression of nearby genes, we analyzed matched gene expression (Affymetrix Human GenomeU 219 array) and DNA methylation (EPIC array) in ADNI data.
-To associate genes with DNA methylation sites, we used the *MethReg* R package and considered CpGs located in the promoter regions and distal regions separate.
+To associate genes with DNA methylation sites, we used the *MethReg* R package and considered CpGs located in the promoter and distal regions separately.

 | File |  Link |
 |---------------------|-------------|